-The common cold (upper respiratory infection) is one of the most common illnesses.
+The common cold (upper respiratory infection) is one of the most common illnesses in children.
 Each year it leads to more healthcare provider visits and missed days from school and work than any other illness.
-Millions of people in the U.S. will get a cold during a 1-year period.
-Colds happen when a virus inflames the membranes in the lining of the nose and throat.
-Colds can be caused by more than 200 different viruses.
-But most colds are caused by rhinoviruses.
+Millions of people in the U.S. will get a cold each year.

 Here are a few facts: